apache/servicecomb-service-center/docs/user-guides/rbac.md

 ### Roles
 currently, you can not custom and manage any role and role policy. there is only 2 build in roles. rbac feature is in early development stage.
 - admin: able to do anything, including manage account, even change other account password
-- service: able to call most of API except account management.
+- developer: able to call most of API except account management. except account management